alex415/cookhub-v2/README.md

 http://cookhub.herokuapp.com/

 ## Overview
+### Work in progress
 A platform to browse socially ranked recipes.
-Work in progress.